slint-ui/slint/docs/recipes/recipes.md

 }
 ```

-This example show another implementation that has a draggable handle:
+This example show another implementation that has a drag-able handle:
 The handle only moves when we click on that handle.
 The TouchArea is within the handle and moves with the handle.